 - A municipality

 A car accident can generate an enormous amount of paperwork.
-Your paperwork may start with discharge papers you might receive from an emergency room.
-Keep your discharge papers because they may contain important information about your injuries and physical condition in the immediate aftermath of the accident.
+Your paperwork may start with discharge papers you receive from the emergency department or doctor.
+Keep your discharge papers because they may contain important information about your injuries and physical condition in the accident’s immediate aftermath.

-In addition to your full range of medical records, reports, and bills, your lawyer might also request the following paperwork and documents to help build your claim:
+In addition to your medical records, reports, and bills, your lawyer might also request the following documents so that they can build your claim:

-- Louisiana Revised Statutes (RS) §32:398 makes a crash report mandatory for certain accident types in Louisiana, including those that involve injury.
+- The accident report: Louisiana Revised Statutes (RS) § 32:398 makes a crash report mandatory for certain Louisiana accident types, including those involving injury.
 Obtain a copy of your crash report as soon as possible.
 It may contain a wealth of information and details about the accident.

-- Employment records and paycheck stubs to help prove the amount of employment income the accident forced you to miss.
-Tax records and other forms of proof of income may be used if you are self-employed or a business owner.
+- Your proof of income: Employment records and paycheck stubs to help prove the amount of employment income the accident forced you to miss.
+Tax records and other forms of proof of income may be necessary if you are self-employed or a business owner.

-- Photos that depict the extent and severity of your injuries and photos of your damaged or destroyed vehicle.
-Take photos of your vehicle from various angles and include photos of your vehicle before the accident if you have them.
-Any photos you have from the scene of the accident may also be useful.
+- Pictures or video: Photos may depict the extent of your recovery period and the severity of your injuries.
+Photos of your damaged or destroyed vehicle can also convey other losses the accident caused.
+Take pictures of your car from various angles and include photos from before the accident if you have them.
+Any images you have from the scene of the accident may also be useful.